Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 From the official [Interstellar GitHub Release](https://github.com/Interstellar-Network/containers/releases/tag/dev1) (specific APKs preconfigured to connect to `localhost`):

 - `androidApp-arm64-release.apk` — for Android devices or emulators running on ARM-based systems (e.g., Mac M1/M2/M3, Linux ARM desktops, Windows on ARM).
-- `androidApp-x86_64-release.apk` — for Android emulators running on x86_64 platforms (e.g., Windows PCs, Intel-based Macs).
+- `androidApp-x86_64-release.apk` — for Android emulators running on x86_64 platforms (e.g., Windows PCs, Intel-based Mac)

 ### Option 1: Physical Device

-1. Transfer it to your phone
+1. Transfer the APK to your phone or download it directly from the device
 2. Allow app installation from external sources
 3. Install the APK
+5. [Connect](https://developer.android.com/codelabs/basic-android-kotlin-compose-connect-device#2) your devices to Android Studio

 :::info if you need more details
 [How to install an APK on Android](https://www.lifewire.com/install-apk-on-android-4177185)